 Lima!
 Capital of Peru!
 What a megacity with more than 10 million people living there!
 I was blessed to have had twice in my life the opportunity to live in Lima.
 2014 as a student during a semester abroad and 2018 as the regular expat traveler.
 In total, I lived for more than a year in Lima and feel eligible to write a useful guide for expats about life in Lima.
 Are you a foreigner and are interested to live in Lima as well?
 There are some things to consider, but plenty of reasons to make the move.
 In this article, I would like to exemplify 5 reasons to live in Lima.

 (Last update: April 10, 2021)

 Lima is the biggest city I lived in so far in my life.
-According to census of 2019, in total 10.479.899 habitants live in the whole Metropolitan area of Lima.
+According to recent statistics in 2021, Lima has in total 10,861,999 people living in the whole Metropolitan area of Lima.
+The 5th biggest city in South America!
 A lot of hungry mouths have to be fed in this huge city, don’t you think?

 Every gourmet will live out his wet dreams

 And exactly here Lima is the right place to get a hungry mouth fed gracefully.
 Lima is the best city for ambitious expats with predilections for foodies.
 The Peruvian kitchen is always ranked in the Top Notch positions when it comes to the joy of eating.
 Three of the Top 50 restaurants worldwide are based in Lima and the Peruvians capital was even called the World’s Best Food City.
 The World Travel Awards have named Peru the World’s Leading Culinary Destination.
 Besides that, Peru has the best chef in the world.